jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

-Pixie and alt-text from 2021-08-11 (start of Code Café evening, a parallel-play hangout for software developers hosted by Lauren Granger)
+Pixie and alt-text from 2021-08-11 (start of Code CafÃ© evening, a parallel-play hangout for software developers hosted by Lauren Granger)

 ![a tweet from PixieReport showing Peter Rabbit diving into a watering can in a report from Adiyaman Airport in Turkey](images/image2.png "PixieReport tweet as seen in Twitter for Web")